Piggl3s/PyCalc/README.md

 - Created with Kivy GUI
 - https://kivy.org/#home

-- Admin Button and features not yet working
+- Admin Button and features not funtioning